Dear Ms. Vicki,

 I don't know if this is an addiction or a momentary lapse, and I'm not sure if he even understands himself.
 I appreciate your thoughts and/or suggestions.

 I can see why you would be concerned.
 There are many relationships that are started online with a little chit-chat here and there.
-The next thing you know, the two people are hooking up.
+The next thing you know, the participants are hooking up.